mheberger/upstream-delineator/README.md

 (EPSG: 4326, [https://spatialreference.org/ref/epsg/wgs-84/](https://spatialreference.org/ref/epsg/wgs-84/)).

-- The first row in the CSV file will be the main basin outlet
+- The first row in the CSV file will be the main basin outlet.

 - All the following points should all be contained in the first point's watershed.